mukundraj/bcd-viewer-docs/docs/viewer/genexp.md

 ### Region Enrichment (Q)

-The region enrichment component helps find genes that are expressed highly expressed in a selected region (or a set of regions), while simultaneously, being less expressed outside the selected region.
+The region enrichment component helps find genes that are highly expressed in a selected region (or a set of regions), while simultaneously, being less expressed outside the selected region.
 In other words, this components helps find genes that are unique to a selected set of regions.

 The region enrichment component provides two sliders to the user to filter out genes from the table on the right side of the component.
 The first slider sets